 5. Can I remove the sealant if I don't like it?

-When completely cured, sealants are safe for people.
+When completely cured, sealants are safe for everyday use when applied and cured correctly.
 However, the chemicals might be harmful when inhaled or on the skin before and during application.
 Keep in mind that not all sealants are food-safe.
-It's important to refer to the manufacturer’s recommendations and instructions before using any sealant.
+Avoid sealant application on areas that come into direct contact with the mouth or the beverage unless the sealant is specifically labelled as food-safe.

 Conclusion